MED-VT++: Unifying Multimodal Learning with a Multiscale Encoder-Decoder Video Transformer: Introduction

 \section{Introduction}

-Transformers have been applied to a wide range of image and video understanding tasks as well as other areas \cite{khan2022transformers}.
-The ability of such architectures to establish data relationships across space and time without the local biases inherent in convolutional and other similarly constrained approaches arguably is key to the success.
-Multiscale processing has potential to enhance further the learning abilities of transformers through cross-scale learning \cite{chen2021crossvit,cheng2021masked,fan2021multiscale,li2021improved,wang2022crossformer}.
-A gap exists, however, as no approach has emerged that makes full use of multiscale processing during both encoding and decoding in video transformers.
+\IEEEPARstart{V}{ideo} transformers have shown tremendous ability to establish data relationships across space and time without the local biases inherent in convolutional and other similarly constrained approaches.
+This ability has resulted in application of video transformers to a wide range of video understanding tasks \cite{khan2022transformers}.
+Multiscale processing has the potential to enhance further the learning abilities of transformers through cross-scale learning \cite{chen2021crossvit,cheng2021masked,fan2021multiscale,li2021improved,wang2022crossformer}.
+Resulting multiscale features can combine the semantic richness available through deep-layer abstractions with fine localization available at shallower layers.
+Additionally, cross-attention between multiple modalities can yield complementary feature fusion in the encoder.
+This ability is achieved by attending to the relevant information from different modalities, which can facilitate effective query generation.
+For scientific \cite{sundararajan2017axiomatic}, application \cite{pan2021ia} and societal \cite{tan2018learning, wu2018beyond} reasons, such advances will be most impactful and widely deployed if their operations are interpretable.

+A gap exists, however, as prior research efforts focused on multiscale processing in either encoding or decoding in video transformers, leaving the potential integration throughout the model largely unaddressed.
 Recent work has focused on multiscale transformer encoding~\cite{fan2021multiscale,li2021improved}, yet does not incorporate multiscale processing in the transformer decoder.
-Other work has proposed multiscale transformer decoding~\cite{cheng2021masked}, yet was designed mainly for single images and did not consider the structured prediction nature inherent to video tasks, \ie the importance of temporal consistency.
+Other work has proposed multiscale transformer decoding~\cite{cheng2021masked}, yet was designed mainly for single images and did not consider the structured prediction nature inherent to video, \eg the importance of temporal consistency.
+Complementary work has investigated specialized architectures for multimodal feature fusion and query generation~\cite{ botach2022end,wu2022language,miao2023spectrum,pan2022wnet,zhou2022audio, mao2023contrastive, gao2023avsegformer}.
+However, such efforts have not led to models that can process both unimodal and multimodal data in a unified video transformer framework.
+Notably, the majority of all the above approaches have given very limited attention to supporting their architectures with interpretability studies.